 So it is important to note here that there is no competent authority pathway for IMGs to gain full registration in Ireland and then attempt to gain registration in Australia.
 You have to have graduated from a medical school in Ireland.

-What are the steps involved for the competent authority pathway?
+What are the steps involved in the competent authority pathway for Ireland Doctors Australia?

 You can find out more about the competent authority pathway on the Medical Board of Australia website.